Subsections of

 Registration

 Dates for the courses are announced via the tier3-hpc mailing list.
-Registration for the next course can be done via Moodle.
+After the next course date was announced registration can be done via Moodle.
 We expect all who registered in the course to participate in the next course.
+Note that the number of participants is limited to 20 people per course.
 If you change your mind about participation please deregister from the course to free one of the limited spots to others.

 Do I Need This Course?